Keeping Our Students On Track

 Within the first month of their stay at Alpine Academy, students are given the Wide Range Achievement Test 4th edition (WRAT).
 Although this is not an extensive assessment, it provides a basic score in the areas of word reading, sentence comprehension, spelling, and math computation.
 All students take the WRAT-4 at both intake and discharge as a measure of academic proficiency pre-and post- the Alpine Academy experience.
 More information can be found in Outcome Data.

-During her stay at Alpine Academy, a student may take the ACT or SAT exam.
-An SAT prep class is offered to provide opportunities to take practice tests, become familiar with the testing structure, and identify areas in which to improve.
+During their stay at Alpine Academy, students may take the ACT or SAT exam.
+An ACT prep class is offered to provide opportunities to take practice tests, become familiar with the testing structure, and identify areas in which to improve.

-For students preparing to eventually take the ACT or SAT, those in grades 10 or 11 will be provided the opportunity to take the PSAT in October.
+Students to eventually take the ACT or SAT, those in grades 10 or 11 will be provided the opportunity to take the PSAT in October.
 Results are provided to both students and parents, and students are given the original test booklet in order to compare their answers with the answer key.